pbek/QOwnNotes/webpage/src/blog/2021-08-25-Use-workspaces-to-manage-different-kayouts-of-the-user-interface.md

 ![qownnotes-media-cfwfnC](./media/qownnotes-media-cfwfnC.png)

 All changes you make to the user interface (enabling and disabling panels, moving panels) are done to the **current workspace**.
+Switch to another workspace if you want to edit it.